When to hire an accountant?

 DO I HAVE A LOT OF EXPENSES AND INCOME TO MANAGE?

-- Assist with audits.
+- Help out with the audits.

 DO I NEED A SINGLE OR DOUBLE ENTRY SYSTEM OF ACCOUNTING?